solus-project/linux-steam-integration/TECHNICAL.md

         Note this requires `use-native-runtime` to be set.

+        The default value of this variable is `true`.

+`use-libredirect = $boolean`

+        If set to a true boolean value (yes/true/on), the `liblsi-redirect.so` library will be utilised to apply "hot" workarounds to certain games to fix various runtime issues.

+        Note this requires `use-native-runtime` to be set.

-        The default value of this variable is true.
+        The default value of this variable is `true`.

 ## Common issues